schmouk/CppBMPLoader/README.md

 number of BMPLoader libraries already existing, but apparently incomplete, that can be found on *GitHub*, programmed in c++ or in other programming languages.

-## c++14 and c++20 versions
-Initially, two versions of the library are offerred, one responding to standard c++14 and the other responding to standard c++20 (offering more advanced programming concepts, e.g. *ranges* and *views* or STL extensions).
+## c++11 version

-Notice: by November 2024, the c++20 version of the library is not yet released.
+Initially, only a c++11 version of the library code is offerred.

 ## Notice (1/2)
-The c++14 standard version of **CppBMPLoader** does not use any c++14 specificities but only c++11 ones.
-It has been compiled and validated with a c++14 compiler but should as well be compilable with a c++11 compiler.
+The c++11 version of **CppBMPLoader** has been compiled with c++14 standard as provided by Visual Studio 2022.
+Meanwhile, it does not use any c++14 specificities but only c++11 ones.
+While having been compiled and validated with a c++14 compiler it should as well be compilable with a c++11 compiler.

 ## Notice (2/2)
 All released code has been validated.
 For this purpose, we used the great